bitcoincashalex/gabriola-connects-live/components/LandingPage.tsx.txt

 // components/LandingPage.tsx
-// v4.0.0 - Added PWA install functionality to share section
+// v4.1.0 - Changed to sessionStorage for dismissal (session-based, not permanent)
 // Date: 2024-12-13
 'use client';